TimeIncUK/auto-thumbnail-wp-cli/README.md

 ## Contributions

-Anyone is welcome to contribute to Super Simple Events
+Anyone is welcome to contribute to Auto Thumbnail WP-CLI

 There are various ways you can contribute: